menandmice/micetro_docs/guides/user-manual/admin_system_settings.rst

 3. Purge log message after ____  days.
 When selected a number is typed in the field indicating the number of days the logs should be kept.

 4. Log extra information when address collection is triggered .
-When selected, information about the start and duration of the address collection is written in the Men & Mice Suite log file.
+When selected, information about the start and duration of the address collection is written in the Men&Mice Suite log file.

 5. Lease History.
 Through this function, you configure the setting that allows for viewing the history of DHCP leases.